I know the scenario well:

 It took some practice for me but in time, I’ve nailed it and you can too!

 Got a great story or tip to share?
 I’ve love to hear it!
-Share it in the comments.
+Share in the mastermind FB group.

 Keep the conversation going...